CSCfi/rahti-user-guide/docs/tutorials/patterns.md

 ## Jobs

-*Jobs* are in a sense run-to-completion Pods, except that they operate on the same level as ReplicationControllers, in a sense that they too define template for pod to be launched instead of directly describing the pod.
+*Jobs* are run-to-completion Pods, except that they operate on the same level as ReplicationControllers, in the sense that they too define template for pod to be launched instead of directly describing the pod.
 The difference is, however, that *Jobs* are not restarted when they finish.

+*`job.yaml`*:

 ```yaml
 apiVersion: batch/v1